Property Development Project Management Fees Explained

-Generally, in a fee structure like this the builder will make up for the “free” or nominal fee by working the cost into their build price.
+Generally, in a fee structure like this, your duplex home builders will make up for the “free” or nominal fee by working the cost into their build price.

 This fee structure as a client or as a service provider you should avoid at all costs.
 Ultimately if you are the client you are never going to know how much you paid for your developments project management fee.